 - Only compatible with wireless earbuds, even if you have the Earpods with lightning connector.

-Power Bank Caring Tips & Tricks
+Useful Power Bank Caring Tips & Tricks

 While having a power bank will certainly keep you in the clear, you should also practice good battery care with your phone so that it will have a longer lifespan and be better at holding a charge.

 The most basic advice is to avoid extreme temperatures and always have the latest software updates, and remove cases that get too warm while your phone is charging as this can cause battery damage.
-Never charge your iPhone X overnight, it's bad for the battery to leave it plugged in for hours and hours at 100% while you continue sleeping.
+Never charge your iPhone X/Xs/XR overnight, it’s bad for the battery to leave it plugged in for hours and hours at 100% while you continue sleeping.

 There are also settings you can change to adjust your battery performance.
 For some of Apple’s official tips, check out their article on the matter.
 Alternatively, you can follow this guide from Video Gadgets Journal specifically for improving battery life on the iPhone X, which contains some more obscure tricks.